Smokin Zo's BBQ

 When Comparing Different Venues

 Around Uniontown, the BBQ plan has to account for more than headcount.
-A tight load-in, busy sidewalks, nearby parking, or venue timing can all affect whether the cleanest setup is truck service, buffet service, or staffed service.
+A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Buffet Service, OR staffed service.

 If the address points toward outdoor spaces such as Elizabeth Township Municipal Park or Lincoln Heights Playground, the plan changes again.
 Then we are looking at shade, wind, table placement, guest flow, and where the BBQ service can sit without getting in the way of the event.